jaspector

 A Land Use Permit is required in zoned areas for construction, enlargement, moving, or reconstruction of any structure, or change of use.
 This includes: new single-family homes and duplexes; accessory structures (sheds, garages) over 100 sq ft; additions increasing gross floor area by more than 100%; commercial and industrial construction; patios over 20x20 feet.
 Properties outside a zoned planning district may not require a land use permit but still need to comply with other requirements.

-Typical processing time is Level I administrative reviews typically 1-2 weeks; Level II or Planning Commission reviews follow the monthly meeting schedule; DSI projects may take 60-90+ days..
+Building permit processing times in unincorporated Monongalia County, WV typically run Level I administrative reviews typically 1-2 weeks; Level II or Planning Commission reviews follow the monthly meeting schedule; DSI projects may take 60-90+ days..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Monongalia County, WV.
 The following work is generally exempt: Maintenance of existing structures not involving structural change (residing, reroofing, replacement of windows or doors in kind); Maintenance (but not complete removal and replacement) of a deck; Properties located outside any zoned planning district that do not involve a structure requiring a zoning review.
-Note: Even exempt work may trigger other requirements - always contact the County Assessor (Real Property Improvement Form) and, if applicable, the WV State Fire Marshal or Division of Highways
+Note: Even exempt work may trigger other requirements - always contact the County Assessor (Real Property Improvement Form) and, if applicable, the WV State Fire Marshal or Division of Highways When in doubt, confirm with the local building department before starting work.